[Home] [Manual] [FAQ] [Get it!] [Support]

 alphaintel: same as "intel", but the output is sorted alphabetically by name.
 Useful for finding and filling in gaps in existing intel.

 defintel: same as "intel", but the output is sorted by defense stats.
 Useful for finding targets in BtD with the recently updated respect points calculation algorithm where target's level is irrelevant, but the ratio of your opponents defense to your attack matters.

 scratchthat: quickly removes each scout's last piece of intel entered.

-delete PlayerName lvl def: removes a specific piece of intel from the list.
+delete PlayerName lvl Def: removes a specific record from the list.
 Use it to correct typos and inaccuracies in the active intel table.

 timeleft Reports the time remaining in the current war.

 timesync mm:ss Sets the War Timer to a specific value.
 Use it to sync the War Timer with the in-game timer.

 cancel: terminates the War mode and puts the war into Idle mode.

 help: a list of basic available commands in this mode